MenghoutChhon/Menghout-Chhon/README.md

 ## 🧑‍💻 Profile

-Driven Data Science senior with hands-on experience in predictive modeling, data preprocessing, and BI dashboard development.
+Driven Data Science senior student with hands-on experience in predictive modeling, data preprocessing, and BI dashboard development.
 Skilled at turning raw data into actionable insights, with a proven record in real-world data engineering and machine learning projects.
 Calm under pressure, detail-oriented, and committed to delivering scalable, production-ready solutions.